amaltson/lita-jira-issues/README.md

 As in the example above, you can always use environment variables for sensitive information like the JIRA user's password.

-Optionally you can prevent Jira issue lookups from certain users using the ignore configuration parameter
+Optionally you can prevent JIRA issue lookups from certain users using the ignore configuration parameter

 ```ruby